 Normally, the Go Abroad office will distribute this money in June; those receiving scholarships will need to get their direct deposit information to the Go Abroad office in order to be paid.

-In addition to the above CLIC and Education Abroad scholarships, we should be granted for $22,500 in scholarship funds from the university's China Institute for 2018.
-This $22,500 will be given ou as an additional $500 scholarship to 45 participants.
-If there are more than forty-five applications, these $500 scholarships will be awarded by a judgment of our department partially based upon academic merit, and partially on the basis of seeking even representation from across the university.
+In addition to the above CLIC and Education Abroad scholarships, we should be granted for $20,000 in scholarship funds from the university's China Institute for 2019.
+This $20,000 will be given out as an additional $500 scholarship to 40 participants.
+If there are more than forty applications, these $500 scholarships will be awarded by a judgment of our department partially based upon academic merit, and partially on the basis of seeking even representation from across the university.